mrsharpoblunto/BobbyTables/README.md

 BobbyTables
 ===========

-BobbyTables is a .Net ORM library for Dropbox's datastore API.
+BobbyTables is a .Net ORM library for the Dropbox datastore API.
 It handles serializing and deserializing objects to and from the remote Dropbox datastore as well as handling pushing/pulling updates.
 BobbyTables supports .Net versions 2+, Silverlight 4+, Windows Phone 7.5+, and Windows store applications.

 ### API & Usage